 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for all pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our curriculum in areas such as e-safety, anti-bullying, sex and relationship education and drugs awareness education.
 Whether it is through choice of learning challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Mutual respect is at the heart of our values.
-The Willows is a culturally diverse school with a highly regarded inclusive ethos and practice.
+We are a culturally diverse school with a highly regarded inclusive ethos and practice.
 We celebrate this diversity in our curriculum.
 Examples include our celebrations of different religious festivals throughout the year, the participation of all our children, including those with disability, in all our curriculum activities and the regular staff training we undertake to ensure this inclusive practice remains outstanding.
 Children learn that their actions have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.
 The whole school community knows and understands that respect is shown to everyone, whatever differences we may have.

 Tolerance of Different Faiths and Beliefs